BSski/books-api/README.md

 ## :arrow_up: Room for improvement

 Room for improvement:
-- sorting books with incomplete date as if they were written 1st of January, but displaying year only,
+- sorting books with incomplete date as if they were written 1st of January, but displaying year only, instead of the current solution,
 - more tests.

 ## :telephone_receiver: Contact